lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

-**LSP0-ERC725Account** interface id according to [ERC165]: `0xdca05671`.
+**LSP0-ERC725Account** interface id according to [ERC165]: `0x66767497`.

-_This `bytes4` interface id is calculated as the XOR of the function selectors from the following interface standards: ERC725Y, ERC725X, LSP1-UniversalReceiver, ERC1271-isValidSignature and LSP14Ownable2Step._
+_This `bytes4` interface id is calculated as the XOR of the interfaceId of the following standards: ERC725Y, ERC725X, LSP1-UniversalReceiver, ERC1271-isValidSignature, LSP14Ownable2Step and LSP17ContractExtension._

-Smart contracts implementing the LSP0 standard MUST implement the [ERC165] `supportsInterface(..)` function and MUST support the LSP0, ERC725X, ERC725Y, ERC1271, LSP1 and LSP14 interface ids.
+Smart contracts implementing the LSP0 standard MUST implement the [ERC165] `supportsInterface(..)` function and MUST support the LSP0, ERC725X, ERC725Y, ERC1271, LSP1, LSP14 and LSP17 interface ids.

 ### Methods